 Brene Brown

-Below are some of the strategies we might use to help reduce your shame
+Below are some of the strategies we might use to reduce the weight of shame.

 False Belief Identification